hacks-guide/Guide_Wii/_pages/en_US/vwii-finalizing-setup.md

 Running Wii virtual console games on the Wii U menu will overwrite the SYSCONF, which may affect some priiloader hacks such as the ones used for enabling WiiConnect24.
 {: .notice--info}

 If the evWii Aroma plugin is not installed, and a homebrew app hangs, the only way to shut off the Wii U is by pulling the power cord.
+Pulling the power cord in some cases can cause a memory corruption so it is important to have the plugin installed.
 {: .notice--info}

 Continue to [Open Shop Channel Installation](osc) <br>